The UK asylum backlog: explained

 The different pieces of legislation outlined above do not apply to unaccompanied asylum seeking children, as well as some trafficking victims.
 They also do not apply to asylum seekers who initially arrive in the UK legally, and later go on to claim asylum.

-On 22 July, home secretary Yvette Cooper MP laid a statutory instrument to allow the government to process asylum cases made since March 2023, ahead of a new Bill being introduced to “bring in new replacement arrangements, including fast-track decisions and returns to safe countries”, effectively scrapping the previous government’s plans regarding “inadmissibility”.
+The Labour government has made further changes to how these laws are applied.
+On 22 July 2024, home secretary Yvette Cooper MP laid a statutory instrument to allow the government to process asylum cases made since March 2023, ahead of a new Bill being introduced to “bring in new replacement arrangements, including fast-track decisions and returns to safe countries”, effectively scrapping the previous government’s plans regarding “inadmissibility”.

 Update 25 April 2024